waithme/HNMF-NET/README.md

 ```bash
 python main.py
 ```
 Could train and test on all datasets.
-Model will generate region cache first and than move into model training process.